 - frying oil

-Transfer the fried prawns onto kitchen paper to drain.
+3) Transfer the fried prawns onto kitchen paper to drain.
 In another non-stick pan add the butter and place it over medium heat until melted.
 Then add the garlic paste, curry leaves and chili.

-Stir and cook for about 2 minutes.
+4) Stir and cook for about 2 minutes.
 Don't burn the garlic.
 Then also add the evaporated milk and sugar.

-Stir again and cook for another minute.
+5) Stir again and cook for another minute.
 Add the fried prawns back to the pan.
 Season with the crumbled chicken bouillon cube.

-Finally give the prawns a good stir and then cook them for 5 more minutes until the sauce starts to thicken lightly.
+6) Finally give the prawns a good stir and then cook them for 5 more minutes until the sauce starts to thicken lightly.
 Check the seasoning and add extra crumbled chicken bouillon or sugar.
 Then transfer the prawns and sauce onto deep plates and serve.

 I always have prawns in my freezer because prawns make a gorgeous last-minute dinner.
 Just stir fry them, add some colorful vegetables, some fish sauce and oyster sauce maybe.
 Sesame seeds.
-Done.

 First of all, cooking them while the head and scales are still attached keeps them way more flavorful.
 Once that lovely juice inside the heads starts to cook, you get that wonderful prawn smell.
 If I just need peeled prawns, I prefer to peel them and keep the heads aside for other recipes.

-The simple secret behind that creamy rich flavor is to make a broth with the heads and blend them as fine as you can into a pulp, strain the whole lot and use the prawn liquid as a base for your soups or sauces.
-I can assure you: you will love it.
-This prawn broth is so rich and creamy but without adding any cream or butter or fatty dairy.
-Try it!
-You will be amazed…
+That is to make a broth with the heads and blend them as fine as you can into a pulp, strain the whole lot and use the prawn liquid as a base for your soups or sauces.

 How To Thaw Prawns

 I usually take them out of the freezer the night before I plan to cook them because I like to let them thaw slowly in the fridge.
-That’s the best way to do it.
+That is the best way to do it.

 Place the frozen prawns in a colander and rinse them under cold running tap water for a couple of minutes.
 Transfer the frozen prawns to a large bowl and submerge them in cold water until thawed.

-Some say thawing prawns quickly doesn’t change a thing, others claim it’s bad because it makes the prawn texture grainy once cooked.
+Some say thawing prawns quickly doesn’t change a thing, others claim it is bad because it makes the prawn texture grainy once cooked.
 Have you any experience with this?

 What Is The Difference Between Prawns And Shrimp?

 The names prawns and shrimp are commonly used interchangeably.
 Fact is that they are both seafood and look and taste very similar.
-Once they are both peeled there’s no way telling which one is a prawn or a shrimp.
+Once they are both peeled there is no way telling which one is a prawn or a shrimp.

 Prawns and shrimp both have five pairs of legs.
 Look closely now to see the tiny claws at the end of the thin legs.
 How many can you count?
 Can you see four (two pairs) claws, then it is a shrimp.

 Prawns have six (three pairs) claws.
 So in the end, does it really matter which ones you buy for a specific recipe?
 Not at all.